First responders, neighbors team up to save woman suffering from severe heat stroke - NewsBreak

 “You could feel her, she was hot to the touch,” Padilla said.
 “Imagine having a fever, it was way hotter than that.”

+That’s when EMS said they moved the woman to an ambulance to continue care, but it wasn’t enough.

+“Austin-Travis County EMS medics recognized that they needed a more aggressive form of cooling,” Captain Darren Noak said.

-His Engine 49 crew quickly came up with a creative solution, asking the homeowner if they could use her bathtub to cool down the patient.
+The Engine 49 crew told KXAN they came up with a creative solution, alongside EMS, asking the homeowner if they could use her bathtub to cool down the patient.

 “Pretty crazy question when random people come and ask if we can use your bathtub,” Padilla said.
 “She opened her doors and pointed us that way.”

-Note: Editor’s note: This story has been edited to include Austin-Travis County EMS’ involvement at this scene.